jquihano/landing-page/README.md

 # landing-page
-Sampel project for the Odin Project
+Sample project for the Odin Project